CLAIRE-Labo/python-ml-research-template/README.md

 We support the following platforms for installing the project dependencies and running the code.

+* AMD64 platforms (x86-64) with Docker support (e.g. linux server like the EPFL HaaS servers, WSL on a local machine, Kubernetes platforms like the EPFL RunAI Platform); using [Docker](https://www.docker.com/).
+    - Refer to `installation/docker-amd64/README.md`.
 * macOS with Apple Silicon (`osx-arm64`); using a [Conda](https://docs.conda.io/en/latest/) environment.
     - Refer to `installation/osx-arm64/README.md`.